SyncfusionExamples/WinUI-Radial-Gauge-Getting-Started/README.md

 # WinUI Radial Gauge Getting Started

 This repository contains sample for how to get started with the [Syncfusion WinUI Radial Gauge](https://help.syncfusion.com/winui/radial-gauge/getting-started) sample.
-The Radial Gauge is a multi-purpose data visualization control, that displays numerical values on a circular scale.
+The WinUI Radial Gauge is a multi-purpose data visualization control, that displays numerical values on a circular scale.
 It has a rich set of features such as axes, ranges, pointers, and annotations that are fully customizable and extendable.

 ## Syncfusion controls